-Most of the singles I work with think the term equally yoked means the two partners are equals.
+Most of the singles I work with think the term equally yoked means the two partners are equal.
 They look at things like similarities in income levels, education, personal or spiritual growth, fitness, and other lifestyle qualities.

 “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness?
 And what communion hath light with darkness?”
 (KJV).